Are You Misunderstood?

 How to Avoid Misunderstandings At Work

-To avoid misunderstanding in the workplace, communication needs to be free and flowing.
-It is equally vital that the misunderstandings that result are handled correctly to avoid escalation and possible employee termination.
+Communication needs to be free and flowing to avoid misunderstanding in the workplace.
+It is equally vital that the misconceptions are handled correctly to avoid escalation and possible team member termination.

 Strategies For Communication In The Workplace

 Studies show that when people hurt others, they are more likely to perceive that impact negatively.
-Because we rely on our interpretation of others, misunderstanding can significantly impact how we communicate.
+Because we rely on our interpretation of others, misunderstanding can significantly impact our communication.

-Research has shown that a negative impact can have severe consequences on both the messages and the communication results.
-If we want to effectively communicate, we must adopt an approach where everyone’s point of view is considered equally important.
+Research has shown that a negative impact can affect messages and communication results.
+To effectively communicate, we must adopt an approach where everyone’s point of view is considered equally important.

-Below are some common forms of misunderstood behaviors that can harm how we communicate…
+Below are some commonly misunderstood behaviors that can harm how we communicate…

-- Cross-cultural communication: This happens when two or more people from different cultures contact each other and build a positive relationship based on respect for each other and a willingness to try new experiences.
-Unfortunately, communication dynamics between these people can cause misunderstanding between them, especially where they come from different cultural and/or social backgrounds.
-A classic example is when employees from two different cultures come to work for the same company.
+- Cross-cultural communication happens when two or more people from different cultures contact each other and build a positive relationship based on respect for each other and a willingness to try new experiences.
+Unfortunately, communication dynamics between these people can cause misunderstandings, especially when they come from different cultural and social backgrounds.
+A classic example is employees from two cultures coming to work for the same company.
 This can lead to a lack of understanding of how to deal with conflict between them.